-Sail in the third annual 'Estuary Stroll' to enjoy a relaxing, afternoon daysail with the Sailstice fleet.
+Sail the Oakland estuary to enjoy a relaxing, afternoon daysail with the Sailstice fleet.

 OPEN TO THE PUBLIC - FREE ADMISSION!
 LIVE ENTERTAINMENT NOON TO 8PM.
 Summer Sailstice brings together everyone who loves wind, water and sail!
 Sail in, motor in, or just come down for a full weekend of sailing, cruising, racing, windsurfing and onshore entertainment.

 Two Hour Intro to Sailing Lessons from Club Nautique

 Welcome Aboard your Summer Sailstice Adventure with Club Nautique!
 We are excited to have you join us for a two hour introduction into sailing.
 Sailing is a lifetime journey of learning so this two hour course is designed to give you a taste of what sailing is all about. $75 Learn More - Reservations Required.

 Welcome to Encinal Yacht Club

 The Encinal Yacht Club is one of the Bay's most active sailing clubs and a favorite destination of cruising sailors.
 Located on Alameda down the Oakland Estuary it is an ideal weekend destination and host for a celebration of sailing.
 Sailors should plan to race YRA Summer Sailstice Party Circuit , participate in the Estuary Stroll or just enjoy a Bay tour before ending your cruise at EYC.